gumbobrot/Hazard-Token-Grabber-v2/README.md

 Hello!
 I am pretty new on Github!
-Some days ago I found my old Hazard-Grabber directory and the repost with some changes from someone else.
+Some days ago I found my old Hazard-Grabber directory and a repost with some changes from someone else.
 Enjoy this small remake.

 As I said I'm new, but I will try my best <3